By Sabrina Messenger

-Lela Emogene Owens was born on Christmas Day, 1891 in Council Bluffs, Iowa.
+Lela Emogen Owens was born on Christmas Day, 1891 in Council Bluffs, Iowa.
 Even her birth reads as though it came straight from an adventure film!
-Legend has it that her mother was in a barn when she went into labor.
-Supposedly as she was fending off a bear.
+Legend has it that her mother was in a barn and went into labor as she was fending off a bear.
 She loved regaling people at Hollywood parties with that story.

 Yet, ‘mama’ Lela was not content with settling for the stable but decidedly dull life of an engineer’s wife.
 A very creative and talented woman, Lela had big dreams and ambitions of her own.
 In 1911, not long after Ginger’s birth, Lela divorced her husband, fought for full custody of Ginger, and moved to Independence, Missouri to become a newspaper reporter.

 When World War I began, Lela answered her nation’s call.
-In fact, Lela was one of the First TEN Women to enlist in the US Marine Corps!
+In fact, Lela was one of the First TEN Women to enlist into the US Marine Corps!
 Her journalism skills served her well.
 She was attached to the Marine Corps Publicity Bureau.
 During her enlistment, Private Leibrand contributed articles for publication to the Recruiters’ Bulletin, The Marine’s Magazine, and Leatherneck newspaper (now magazine).
 One of her more notable Leatherneck articles was published in January 1919 issue.
 It was entitled “Fair Marine tells of flight in Hydroplane.”
-In the article, she reassures skittish people about the safety and “fun” of air travel.
+In the article she reassures skittish people of the safety and “fun” in air travel.
 This is several years prior to Amelia Earhart’s famous exploits.

 Not all of her work was glamorous.
 When Lela was promoted to Sergeant, she was also charged with the task of putting together newsreels which showed rather gruesome footage of the fighting in Europe.
 She also made the first military training film, entitled “All in a Day’s Work.”
 Lela’s accomplishments are noted in the book Women Marines In World War I by Linda J. Hewitt.

 After Sgt Leibrand was discharged from the Corps, she moved to New York and pursued a career in filmmaking at Fox Studios.
-In 1920, she remarried John Rogers.
-Eventually, she returned to Hollywood.
+In 1920, she remarried to a John Rogers.
+Eventually she returned to Hollywood.

-From 1938 to 1945, Lela worked as an assistant to Charles Kerner, vice president in charge of production at RKO studios.
-Rogers was also put in charge of the studio’s new talent…and new talent she did indeed find…in the form of her teenage daughter!
+From 1938 to 1945, Lela worked as assistant to Charles Kerner, vice president in charge of production at RKO studios.
+Rogers was also put in charge of the studio’s new talent…and new talent she did indeed find…in the form of her teenaged daughter!

-Although the 1970s-era Marine Corps type of “Image Development” training courses didn’t exist during Lela’s enlistment, it’s pretty clear that Lela Rogers understood the importance of such things, both in the military and in civilian life.
-Lela’s Marine Corps training (along with her staunch Christian Science beliefs) was beneficial in helping to make Ginger an internationally renowned glamorous and sophisticated star who still maintained a genuine wholesome image.
+Although the 1970s era Marine Corps type of “Image Development” training courses didn’t exist during Lela’s enlistment, it’s pretty clear that Lela Rogers understood the importance of such things, both in the military and in civilian life.
+Lela’s Marine Corps training (along with her staunch Christian Science beliefs) were beneficial in helping to make Ginger an internationally renowned glamorous and sophisticated star who still maintained a genuine wholesome image.

 Among her other accomplishments, Lela Rogers was a founding member of the Motion Picture Alliance for the Preservation of American Ideals.
 A patriotic American who had no tolerance for totalitarianism, she also testified before the House Un-American Activities Committee in 1947.